The Complete Guide

 The Government guarantees this.

-And will pay the shortfall for anyone who cannot afford premiums even after subsidies.
+And will pay the shortfall for anyone who cannot afford Careshield life premiums even after the Government subsidies.

 3. CareShield Life Upgrade/ Enhancements/ Supplements

 There’s no way to upgrade now.
-But this option will likely be available for us to improve the coverage.
+But this option will likely be available for us to improve the long-term care insurance coverage at a later date.

-Like MediShield Life and ElderShield, we will need to upgrade with private insurers.
+Like MediShield Life and ElderShield, we can choose to upgrade with private insurers.

 4. Covers pre-existing illnesses